Take Me Out to the Ball Game (film)

-Take Me Out to the Ball Game is a 1949 American Technicolor musical film produced in the Arthur Freed unit of MGM.
-It stars Frank Sinatra, Esther Williams, Gene Kelly, Betty Garrett, Edward Arnold and Jules Munshin, and was directed by Busby Berkeley.
-The title and nominal theme is taken from the unofficial anthem of American baseball, "Take Me Out to the Ball Game."
-The film was released in the United Kingdom as Everybody's Cheering.
+Take Me Out to the Ball Game (released in the United Kingdom as Everybody's Cheering) is a 1949 American Technicolor musical romantic comedy film directed by Busby Berkeley and produced in the Arthur Freed unit of MGM.
+It stars Frank Sinatra, Esther Williams, Gene Kelly, Betty Garrett, Edward Arnold, and Jules Munshin.
+The title and nominal theme is taken from the unofficial anthem of American baseball, "Take Me Out to the Ball Game".

 Plot

-In the early 1900s, world champion baseball team, the Wolves, is preparing for spring training but is missing star players Dennis Ryan and Eddie O’Brien, who are late returning from their vaudeville performances.
+In the early 1900s, world champion baseball team, the Wolves, is preparing for spring training but is missing star players Dennis Ryan and Eddie O'Brien, who are late returning from their off-season jobs as vaudeville performers.
 While Eddie prefers performing, Dennis is eager to return to baseball.
-When they finally arrive in Sarasota, they discover the team’s owner has died and left it to a distant relative, KC Higgins, who is actually a woman named Katherine.
+When they finally arrive in Sarasota, Florida, they discover the team's owner has died and bequeathed it to a distant relative, K.C.
+Higgins, who is actually a woman named Katherine.
 She impresses the team with her baseball knowledge and skills, except for Eddie, who acts condescending toward her.

 Katherine imposes a strict curfew on the team, with fines for breaking it.
 Eddie, who wants to go out for the evening, notices Katherine swimming, and he and fellow player Nat Goldberg encourage shy Dennis to talk to her, hoping to arrange a triple date to avoid curfew.
-Dennis sings to her, but Katherine isn't interested and politely ends the conversation.
+Dennis sings to her, but Katherine is not interested and politely ends the conversation.
 Undeterred, Eddie climbs to her balcony to impress her, but is sent away and receives a fine.
-During the opening game, Eddie, Dennis, and Nat entertain the crowd with a skit, and one fan, Shirley, becomes infatuated with Dennis.
+During the opening game, Eddie, Dennis, and Nat entertain the crowd with a skit, and one fan, Shirley Delwyn, becomes infatuated with Dennis.
 Tensions rise when Katherine scolds Eddie for heckling the umpire, only to lose her own temper later.
-The Wolves win, and Shirley pursues Dennis throughout the stadium, determined to win his affection.
+The Wolves lose, and Shirley pursues Dennis throughout the stadium, determined to win his affection.